cruseakshay/Notes/JAVA/NotesFromReading/ch_4.md

 **In Java, only non-static, non-final, and non-private methods are considered virtual and capable of being overridden in a subclass.**

+The *object type* relates to the attributes of the object that exist in memory, while the *reference type* dictates how the object is able to be used by the caller.

+The primary motivation for adding default interface methods to Java was for backward compatibility.
+These methods allow developers to update older classes with a newer version of an interface without breaking functionality in the existing classes.

 ## Questions from practice for revision

 - What is the output of the following application?